 With eyes full of hope, I arrived as a seventeen-year old in Australia as an international student in 1998.
 I studied Diploma in Hospitality Management at Blue Mountains Hotel School, Leura and then went on to complete my business degree, jointly conferred by Cornell University and RMIT.

 In 2001, I (somehow) made it on the Dean’s list a few times and was selected to do my major at Cornell University, New York, USA.
 Then 9/11 happened, and my round-the-world trip didn’t.
 However, I then had the opportunity to complete my major in Marketing & International Finance at RMIT.

 Post my graduation in 2002, I was offered a position and was sponsored by my employer in Sydney on the good old work visa SC 457.
 By now, I had fallen in love with Australia and chose to call it home.

 I then worked in various management roles in luxury hotels and in recruitment in Australia & Asia.
 My passion for people further lead me to the migration law industry.
 In 2013, realising the talent and skill shortage in Australia, I founded Hotspot People, a boutique recruitment firm.
-And after completing the graduate Migration Law program at Australian National University, Canberra integrated it with Immigration Hotspot, a full-service migration and recruitment practice based in Melbourne.
+And after completing the graduate Migration Law program at Australian National University, Canberra and becoming a Registered Migration Agent MARN: 1575846, I founded Immigration Hotspot, a full-service migration firm based in Melbourne.

 I live in Melbourne with my partner and our two little cheeky monkeys.
-In my own time I love gardening or playing the djembe.
+In my own time I love to serve in helping spread Master Paramhansa Yogananda’s (Autobiography of a Yogi) teachings and spending time in nature gardening or playing the djembe.